-The School Site Safety Plan was most recently reviewed in Fall 2022 by the school administration.
+The School Site Safety Plan was most recently reviewed on December 6, 2023 by the school administration.
 Key elements of the plan focus on emergency preparedness.
 The school is in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
 Emergency drills are held on a regular basis; fire drills are held twice a year, an earthquake drill is held once per year, and secure campus drills are conducted each year.